-At March 31, 2011 and 2010, we had outstanding \$200.0 million of 6.75% Notes registered under the Securities Act of 1933 as amended, or 6.75% Registered Notes.
+At September 30, 2011, we had outstanding \$200.0 million of 6.75% Notes registered under the Securities Act of 1933 as amended, or 6.75% Registered Notes.
 The Bank of New York Mellon Trust Company, N.A., serves as trustee pursuant to the related indenture.
 Interest is payable semi-annually on March 1 and September 1 of each year.
 The related issuance costs are being amortized over the life of the 6.75% Registered Notes utilizing the straight line method.
-The 6.75% Registered Notes mature on March 1, 2016 and have an overall effective interest rate of 7.06%.
 The 6.75% Registered Notes are Southern Star's senior unsecured obligations and rank equal in right of payment to all of its existing and future unsecured indebtedness and are effectively junior to any secured indebtedness of Southern Star to the extent of the value of the assets securing such indebtedness, if any.